 The Honey Show judging criteria are designed to reflect exhibitor skill, shine a favorable light on Texas beekeeping, and create a learning experience.
 Items over which one has no direct control are de-emphasized.
 In the extracted, creamed and chunk honey classes, a judge’s personal taste of the natural flavor or color of honey will not affect scoring.
 However, alteration of either color or flavor in handling or preparation of the entry by the beekeeper will adversely affect the score (such as smoke or repellent.)
 Manufacturing defects in glass jars and bottles will not affect scoring, but surface dust, smudges, scratches, chips or other handling alterations on entry containers will affect the score.
 We will work to make adjustments to judging for items that are mailed in as a result of the uncontrolled aspect of that process.

-Complete the 2021 Texas Honey Show Entry Form at the end of this Rules document.
+Registration is online only at Texas Honey Show 2022.
+Complete the 2022 Texas Honey Show Entry Form during the registration before delivering your entries to the Show Secretary at the registration table.
 Please see Mead Competition Rules for mead entry forms.
 By entering the competition, you agree to be bound by the rules.
 Please read them carefully.

 1. The Texas Honey Show is affiliated with and hosted by the Texas Beekeepers Association (TBA).
 All are welcome to submit entries so long as those entries were produced and made in the state of Texas by the entrant.